DeclarativeHub/ReactiveKit/README.md

   .dispose(in: bag)
 ```

 we will end up with a weird behaviour.
-We will be setting image from the background queue on an instance of `UIImageView` that is not thread safe - just like the rest of UIKit.
+We will be setting the image from the background queue on an instance of `UIImageView` that is not thread safe - just like the rest of UIKit.

-We could set the image in another async dispatch to main queue, but there is a better way.
+We could set the image in another async dispatch to the main queue, but there is a better way.
 Just use the operator `receive(on:)` with the queue you want the observer to be called on.

 ```swift
 someImage